 Step Five: Choose Dealership Wisely

 With online inventories, you can start watching for the dealerships with the best cars for you.
-It may be tempting to rush out if you see a good buy.
-However, many shoppers go for that car, only to find it doesn’t exist.
+It may be tempting to rush out if you see a good deal.
+However, many shoppers go for that car only to find it doesn’t exist.
 Instead, don’t go to a dealership until you identify at least three vehicles that fit your criteria.

 Once there, make sure you test drive those three vehicles and more, if they will let you.
 You want to demonstrate that they will have to work for your business.
 You don’t want to be a pushover and buy the first one you spot.
 On the other hand, you do want to stay open to a deal when you find it.
 If you have studied the market, as suggested in step three, you are more likely to identify a good buy.

-If you are that rare person who is thinking ahead, you could identify a sales person you feel is trustworthy at a dealership that sells new and used cars.
+If you are that rare person who is thinking ahead, you could identify a salesperson you feel is trustworthy at a dealership that sells new and used cars.
 You can ask them to stay in touch about good deals as they come up.
-This may allow you to find a one-owner, low-mileage vehicle that may be old, but it is affordable and more likely to run for years to come.
+This may allow you to find a one-owner, low-mileage vehicle that may be old but is affordable and more likely to run for years to come.

-Whatever you do, don’t be push over.
+Whatever you do, don’t be pushed over.
 A used car is still quite costly, and you deserve to get a good deal on a car that will truly earn its keep.